This post contains affiliate links.

 No need to peel the carrots unless you feel like it.
 Just wash them well first!

-Freezer: You can also freeze them in a plastic bag with the air removed.
-When ready to use, just thaw them in the fridge overnight.
+For longer storage, freeze in a sealed bag with the air removed.
+Thaw overnight in the fridge before reheating.

 Nutrition